hw-sw-contracts/revizor-artifact/README.md

 This will fuzz the test case against CT-COND, which permits speculative store eviction.
 The fuzzing is expected to complete with no violations.

-## Experiment 3: Fuzzing speed and detection time (XX human-minutes + XX compute-minutes)
+## Experiment 3: Fuzzing speed and detection time (20 human-minutes + XX compute-minutes)

 ### Claims